 It is great in standard mode, but you will need to switch it to max power for tougher jobs.
 This gives it super suction but does result in a couple of drawbacks.
 Firstly, it cleans so well you find yourself emptying the bin and cleaning the filter very regularly.
 Secondly, max power does decrease the battery life so you can only use it in short bursts.
 This isn't a problem if you keep on top of grime every couple of days, but if you are more of a fortnightly/monthly deep clean kind of person, you probably shouldn't get a cordless.

 We have not reviewed this particular model in person, but you can read our review of the Dyson V11 Absolute for a spec comparison (only difference being the cleaner heads they're sold with).
-See all of our favourite Dyson cordless vacuums in the guide.
+See all of our best Dyson cordless vacuums in the guide.

 If you're sensitive to dust mites and pet hair we would recommend the Complete C3 Cat & Dog PowerLine cylinder vacuum cleaner by Miele, which is the best vacuum for allergy sufferers.